viodotcom/growth/levels/engineer_2.md

 - Understand an unfamiliar source code, dive into it and make changes
 - Perform code reviews and provide constructive feedback with respect
 - Contribute to the definitions of stories
-- Understand FindHotel’s business metrics and how your work may affect them
+- Understand Vio.com’s business metrics and how your work may affect them

 Continue reading: [Senior Engineer](senior_engineer.md)